When you enter the store looking for new luggage, the first thing that you'll be asked is: do you want hardside or softside luggage?

 For hardsides that have very little flexibility, dents are likely to occur.
 Dings and tears don't usually make a difference to softside luggage, but can be irreparable for hardsides.

-Or course, having said that, I have had a Delsey hardside for a few years now, and it has seen it's fair share of travel (long haul, and short haul).
+Or course, having said that, I have had a Delsey hardside for a few years now, and it has seen its fair share of travel (long haul, and short-haul).
 And so far, despite a few scratches, it is as good as new!

 Related Post: Polycarbonate vs ABS Luggage Materials